 Disclosures: Kimberly S Johnson, MD Nothing to disclose.
 Daniel J Sexton, MD Grant/Research/Clinical Trail Support: Cubist [C. difficile infection (Fidaxomycin)].
 Consultant/Advisory Boards: Johnson & Johnson [Pelvic mesh-related infection]; Sterilis [Medical waste disposal systems].
 Other Financial Interest: National Football League [Infection control program].
-Michael J Aminoff, MD, DSc Nothing to disclose.
+Michael J Aminoff, MD, DSc Equity Ownership/Stock Options: Trust, which is independently managed by a financial company.
+The portfolio may include medical or drug companies.
 Janet L Wilterdink, MD Employee of UpToDate, Inc.

 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.